-Company of Cauldron Prix fixe single menu each night
+Company of Cauldron Nightly Prix fixe menu.
+Romantic ambiance.
+Reservations recommended.

 Dune The changing menu showcases innovative selection of local produce fish and meats.

-Le Languedoc Bistro Cuisine is based on classic French techniques, using the freshest, ingredients from Nantucket, New England, and around the world.
+Le Languedoc Bistro Cuisine is based on classic French techniques.
+The majority of ingredients sourced locally in New England.

-Queequeg’s A small, friendly restaurant that offers an eclectic American Cuisine using fresh seasonal ingredients.
+Queequeg’s A small, friendly restaurant that offers eclectic American Cuisine using fresh, seasonal ingredients.

-Boarding House Farm to Table restaurant focused on the simple fine natural, organic ingredients from Nantucket farms and local fishermen
+Boarding House Farm to table restaurant focused on natural, organic ingredients from Nantucket farms and local fishermen.

 Brotherhood of Thieves Casual food in downstairs historic pub.
 Chowder, burgers and curly fries make the menu.

 Galley Beach Famed for attracting celebrities and Presidents.
 Unbelievable sunset views.